 What is National Poinsettia Day?

-In 2002, Congress created this national day to honor Paul Ecke Jr., and the work that he did developing the poinsettia industry through marketing and grafting techniques.
-He impacted the poinsettia market not only in the United States, but also throughout the world!
+This December national day also celebrates Paul Ecke Jr., and the work that he did developing the poinsettia industry through marketing and grafting techniques.
+He impacted the poinsettia market not only in the United States, but also throughout the world.

 Poinsettia colors